Gardner Lake: State parks

 Gardner Lake State Park is a small 9.75 acre Connecticut state park located on the south portion of the lake and provides access for fishing, swimming, and boating on the lake.
 Added to the state park list in 2001, it expected to be open around 2002 and serves as one of the few public inland swimming areas in the New London County area.

 In 2001, the State of Connecticut paid $550,000 to acquire the parcel of land which became Lake Gardner State Park.
 The land was acquired from the estate of Carmine Belardo and returned a beach to public service that had been a private resort for 60 years.
 The Town of Salem had sought to acquire the land, but the citizens rejected the plan three times and a state funded grant was rejected in 1994 after the DEP announced the interest in acquiring the property for the state.
 In 2008, the state spent about $1 million to pave the boat launch area and improve parking for 54 vehicles.
 In 2012, the State of Connecticut was looking to institute parking fees for the park after it experienced several years of increased attendance and incidents in the park limits.
 Concerns included littering, unkempt toilets, swimmers going outside the designated zone and police arresting almost three times as many visitors from 2011.
 In response to the issues, patrols were increased and additional signage was added to inform swimmers.
-The problems with trash problems and portable toilets ending up in the lake caused concerns for a local advocacy group, Friends of Gardner Lake, and the Gardner Lake Authority which has staff to attend the lake during peak hours.
+The problems with trash and portable toilets ending up in the lake caused concerns for a local advocacy group, Friends of Gardner Lake, and the Gardner Lake Authority which has staff to attend the lake during peak hours.

-Gardner Lake State Park is located off Connecticut Route 354 and features accessible parking, chemical toilets and a paved boat launch area.
+Gardner Lake State Park is located off Connecticut Route 354 and has accessible parking, chemical toilets and a paved boat launch area.
 This state park designated area is primarily to provide boating and recreational access to the lake, though there is also a small beach for visitors to use.
 As of 2014, the park does not have a parking fee.